What is a peanut allergy?

 What are the symptoms?

 Symptoms of peanut allergy can range from mild to severe.
 If you have a mild reaction, you may get a stomachache, a runny nose, itchy eyes, hives, or tingling in your lips or tongue.
-If your reaction is worse, you may develop additional symptoms such as a tight throat, hoarse voice, wheezing, coughing, and/or feeling sick to your stomach.
 Your symptoms may start from within a few minutes to a few hours after eating peanuts or peanut products.

 People who are allergic to peanuts may have a life-threatening reaction called anaphylaxis.
 Symptoms of anaphylaxis can include problems breathing and swallowing; vomiting and diarrhea; dizziness; dangerously low blood pressure; swelling of the lips, tongue, throat, and other parts of the body; and loss of consciousness.
 If not treated, death can result.
 Anaphylaxis usually occurs within minutes but can occur up to several hours after eating peanuts or peanut products.